ProjetPP/Documentation/module-communication.md

 * `cpu` is the [CPU time](https://en.wikipedia.org/wiki/CPU_time) used by the module to answer to the query, expressed in seconds.
-* `start` is the start timestamp of the module's processing It may be a floating-point number.
+* `start` is the start timestamp of the module's processing, in seconds from UNIX Epoch.
+  It may be a floating-point number.
   It excludes the time used in communication with the core module.
-* `end` end timestamp of the module's processing, in seconds from UNIX Epoch.
+* `end` is the end timestamp of the module's processing, in seconds from UNIX Epoch.
   It may be a floating-point number.
   It excludes the time used in communication with the core module.
 * `communication` is the time used in communication with the core module, expressed